makrai/notes/keung2004-dont-use-english-dev.md

 # Abstract

 * published results for mBERT zero-shot accuracy vary as much as 17 points on the MLDoc classification task across four papers
 * We show that the standard practice of using English dev accuracy for model selection in the zero-shot setting makes it difficult to obtain reproducible results on the MLDoc and XNLI tasks
   * English dev accuracy is often uncorrelated (or even anti-correlated) with target language accuracy, and
-  * zero-shot performance varies greatly at different points in the same fine-tuning run and between different fine-tuning runs
+  * zero-shot performance varies greatly during the same fine-tuning run and between different fine-tuning runs
   * issues also present for other tasks with different pre-trained embeddings (eg, MLQA with XLM-R)
 * We recommend providing oracle scores alongside zero-shot results: still